-Both cycling and walking on Park Lane bridleway have increased substantially.
+Both cycling and walking on Park Lane bridleway has increased substantially.
 Hampshire County Council reported that feedback from local residents indicated that most were very pleased with the development.
-Use of the remainder of the route has increased more slowly partly because Hermitage Stream path still had loose gravel, the problem has now been corrected.
-To increase the use there are plans to: improve publicity, promote cycling at the Havant Goes Greener week, try to increase the numbers cycling to work and make cycle training more easily available.
+Use of the remainder of the route has increased more slowly, partly because Hermitage Stream path still had loose gravel.
+This problem has now been corrected.
+To increase the use there are plans to: improve publicity; promote cycling at the Havant Goes Greener week; try to increase the numbers cycling to work and make cycle training more easily available.

 Extension of the route north to Queen Elizabeth Country Park is in the EHDC Cycle Plan.
 There is a gap between this route and the link from Queen Elizabeth Country Park built by the Highways Agency.
 To the south the link in Havant will connect to Hayling Billy Route and NCR2.

 - A Cycle Plan for East Hampshire 2005.

 - Countryside Access Plan for the Forest of Bere 2008-2013.
 Hampshire County Council.